SergioFoma/SergioFoma/README.md

 ## About Me 👨‍🎓

+Hey!
 My name is Sergey, I am currently a student at MIPT.
-I am interested in system programming and write projects in the C language.
+I am interested in system programming and write pet projects.

 ## My Stack 💻